 What is sacrocolpopexy?

-Sacrocolpopexy is a procedure that uses soft synthetic mesh to support pelvic organs that have slipped out of their normal positions.
-(This condition is called pelvic organ prolapse.)
-The mesh is initially held in place by friction from strap-like arms of mesh material woven through the pelvis.
-Body tissues then grow through the mesh, creating the final support.
-This minimally invasive surgery takes only one to two hours and can be performed using general or regional (epidural or spinal) anesthesia.
+Sacrocolpopexy is a procedure that uses soft synthetic mesh to support pelvic organs that have slipped out of their normal positions, also known as pelvic organ prolapse.
+The mesh is initially held in place by suturing to the sacrum from strap-like arms of mesh material woven through the pelvis.
+Body tissues then grow through the mesh, augmenting the final support.
+This minimally invasive surgery requires two hours operative time under general anesthesia.
 Sacrocolpopexy can be performed following a hysterectomy to provide long-term support of the vagina.

 Sacrocolpopexy was first described in 1960 as procedure involving a wide cut in the abdominal wall.
 The success rate was so high that it quickly became accepted as the gold standard for treatment of pelvic organ prolapse.
 Unfortunately, the large midline incision is associated with increased blood loss, prolonged recuperation and high rates of postoperative complications.
 Laparoscopically, many of these problems were overcome, but the procedure is frequently too complex to accomplish with laparoscopic instruments.